KahWee - Web Development, AI Tools & Tech Trends

 }

-The pattern is simple: Use @Environment(\.accessibilityReduceMotion) to read the system setting, set animation to .none when Reduce Motion is enabled, and early return in onAppear to prevent state changes when motion is reduced.
+The pattern: read @Environment(\.accessibilityReduceMotion), set animation to .none when enabled, and early return in onAppear to prevent state changes.

 struct GlassCard: View {